- 1 Miavana, Madagascar

 Nikoi Island, Indonesia

-It takes a one-hour ferry from Singapore to Bintan, then an hour's drive and another 30-minute boat transfer to reach Nikoi, but the journey is worth it.
+It takes a one-hour ferry from Singapore to Bintan, then an hour’s drive and another 30-minute boat transfer to reach Nikoi, but the journey is worth it.
 A wild, undeveloped land of virgin rainforest, banyan trees, and mangroves fronting pristine beaches, Nikoi is a laid-back escape for those looking to get off the grid.
 Just 15 boho-chic beach houses line the sand, made from timber and driftwood with alang-alang grass roofs, stone bathrooms, and mosquito net-draped beds.
-Sea breezes stand in for natural air conditioners, the clubhouse has a sand floor, and the beach bar is manned by a friendly bartender named "Yogi".
-There’s not much else to do here except swim, tan, sleep, and snorkel between meals, but that's precisely the point.
+Sea breezes stand in for natural air conditioners, the clubhouse has a sand floor, and there’s not much else to do here except swim, tan, sleep, and snorkel between meals—and that’s precisely the point.

 The Brando, French Polynesia